tylim88/Firelord/README.md

   - comparators depend on field value type, eg you cannot apply `array-contains` operator onto non-array field value
   - whether you can chain orderBy clause or not is depends on comparator's value, this is according to [orderBy limitation](https://firebase.google.com/docs/firestore/query-data/order-limit-data#limitations), see image below.
 Go to [Order And Limit](#-collection-operations-order-and-limit) for documentation.
     ![orderBy limitation](img/orderBy.png)
+- Even the seemly untyped-able Firestore Field Value(serverTimestamp, arrayRemove, arrayUnion and increment) is taken care of, EVERYTHING is typed!!
 - and much more!

 basically all read operation return `read type` data, all write operation require `write type` data and all query require `compare type` data, you only need to define `base type` and the wrapper will generates the other 3 types for you.